 This recipe adapted from one found in From Julia Child’s Kitchen.All images and text ©

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I’m quite sure that Julia Child didn’t care about low-carb eating or the South Beach Diet, but nevertheless these low-carb eggplant pizzas are a great choice for any phase of South Beach and for most other low-carb eating plans.
+I’m quite sure that Julia Child didn’t care about low-carb eating or the South Beach Diet, but nevertheless these low-carb eggplant pizzas are a great choice for any phase of South Beach and also for low-carb, Keto, and low-glycemic eating plans.

 Find More Recipes Like This One on Pinterest:

 Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.